bmershon/mhg/README.md

 [Google Calendar](https://calendar.google.com/calendar/b/2?cid=Ym91bGRlcmdsaWRpbmdAZ21haWwuY29t)

 Events are pumped into this calendar through Facebook appointments and manually added for phone bookings.
 This calendar should be treated as the "one source of truth" as far as scheduling is concerned and be kept up to date by instructors who are independently scheduling with their respective students.

-## Bookkeeping

-When rides or instruction is completed, cash payments or gift certfiicates should be accounted for and credit cards can be run in the office.
-If nothing else, please ensure that the big paper log on the desk reflects all tows and flights (who did what and how high) at the end of the day.
-Tow pilots should try to enter tows that are already in their kneeboard tow logs into this big master log to avoid flights getting lost during a busy day.

-QuickBooks and more painless accounting is on the way!